jung-chang/codehealth/content/posts/prefer-positive-booleans.md

 ---
 title: "Prefer Positive Booleans"
-date: 2022-04-12T23:41:20-04:00
+date: 2023-09-09T23:41:20-04:00
 tags: ["clean code", "typescript"]
-draft: true
+draft: false
 ---

-When reading code, it is oftentimes difficult to understand how conditionals resolve.
-For example:
+It is oftentimes difficult to understand how a conditional will resolve if the boolean logic is complex.
+The mental gymnastics needed to figure out all the edge cases soak up developer time and creates room for error.

+For example, when does this conditional pass?

 {{< red-code >}}
 {{< highlight javascript >}}
 if (!user.notAuthorized || !user.isNotAdmin()) {
 setPermissions();
 }
 {{< /highlight >}}
 {{< /red-code >}}

-When does the conditional pass?

 It’s not easily understandable because the **double negatives are confusing**.
-One way to simplify this logic is to use **positive booleans** like such:
+One way to greatly simplify this logic is to use **positive booleans** like such:

 {{< green-code >}}
 {{< highlight javascript >}}
 if (authorized || isAdmin()) {
-// give access
+setPermissions();
 }
 {{< /highlight >}}
 {{< /green-code >}}